 - Avoid sharing household items.
 You should not share dishes, drinking glasses, cups, eating utensils, towels, bedding, or other items.
 After you or visitors use these items, they should wash them thoroughly.

 - Clean all “high-touch” surfaces, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets, and bedside tables, every day.
 Also, clean any surfaces that may have blood, stool, or body fluids on them.

 - Use a household cleaning spray or wipe, according to the label instructions.
-Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during use of the product.
+Labels contain instructions for safe and effective use of the cleaning product including precautions you should take when applying the product, such as wearing gloves and making sure you have good ventilation during the use of the product.

 - Wash laundry thoroughly.
 Safe Haven of Pender is following the recommendations of the CDC on prevention steps, including following strict handwashing procedures and safety measures at the shelter.
 We also are following CDC recommendations as they are updated.

 Our Pender County officials are in close contact with the local and state health departments and are following their guidance.
-We are notifying our staff and vendors of the symptoms of COVID-19 with a request that visitors not enter our buildings at this time.
-We will notify you if any clients, families, volunteers or staff are diagnosed with COVID-19.
+We are notifying our staff and vendors of the symptoms of COVID-19 with a request that visitors do not enter our buildings at this time.
+We will notify you if any clients, families, volunteers, or staff are diagnosed with COVID-19.

 Safe Haven of Pender